P3-NSF-NRT/P3_Corteva-Phenome2020-Workshop/Economical_Senors_and_Imaging/Sensor_Activity/README.md

 ## Code
 Code is provided for the following;
-+ Arduino code to run the appropriate sensors and configurations shown in the demonstration
++ Arduino Scripts to use the featured sensors (Light, Soil Moisture, Temperature, Barometer)

 ![](./Sensors_and_Imaging_Images/Sensor_1.jpg)

 ![](./Sensors_and_Imaging_Images/Sensor_2.jpg)